Cannabis Regulatory Program

 - Cannabis Cultivation Policy

 - Cannabis General Order (Order No. WQ 2019-0001-DWQ)

 History of the Cannabis General Order and Cannabis Policy

-> On December 18, 2017 the State's Office of Administrative Law approved and put into the State's regulatory code the State Water Board’s Cannabis Cultivation Regulatory Program, which is now in effect.
+On December 18, 2017 the State's Office of Administrative Law approved and put into the State's regulatory code the State Water Board’s Cannabis Regulatory Program.

-> On February 5, 2019, the State Water Resources Control Board adopted the proposed updates to the Cannabis Policy – Principles and Guidelines for Cannabis Cultivation under Resolution No. 2019-0007.
+On February 5, 2019, the State Water Resources Control Board adopted the proposed updates to the Cannabis Policy – Principles and Guidelines for Cannabis Cultivation under Resolution No. 2019-0007.
 The updates were focused on requirements related to tribal buffers, indoor cultivation sites, onstream reservoirs, and winterization requirements.